o19s/training_coms/README.md

 ## Training Communications

-All OSC trainings involve personalized communication, whether that's the welcome email or course certificate.
+All OSC training involve personalized communication, whether that's the welcome email or course certificate.
 This repo is a collection of R scripts to help automate some of that.
 It resolves around a `roster` file that has names and emails of attendees.

 The general flow is:

+--- before class
 1. Get class roster from EventBee/G-Drive
 2. Send welcome email with `emails.R`

+--- after class
 3. Use `badgr.R` to issue certificates
 4. Generate certificates with `certificates.R`
 5. Send follow-up email and attach certificate with `emails.R`

-### roster
+### roster (a data frame)

 This is essentially the export report from Eventbee, but stored on G-Drive.
 It must include the columns `first`, `last` and `email` and will be updated by the scripts in this repo.